 Note: Click on images to see in full resolution.

-If you have some room to work with, try to crop your image so that it follows the rule of thirds, allowing for an overall better composition and easier viewing.
-Our simple guide here explains this compositional guide if you’re not familiar with it already.
-While not every photograph will benefit from this – especially those where symmetry is important – most images will see an improvement.
+If you have some room to work with, try to crop your image so that it follows a intentional (and often conventional) composition like the rule of thirds, allowing for an overall more balanced image and easier viewing.
+While not every photograph will benefit from this, most images will see an improvement.

 5. Adjust Your Levels

-More often than not, your landscape images can look rather cloudy with muted colors once you import them into Photoshop.
+More often than not, your landscape images can look rather cloudy with muted colors once you import them into your post-production software.
 I usually want my colors and tones to stand out, so putting a level adjustment layer over my photos is something I often do as it works a bit more accurately than a simple contrast increase.
-However, you can easily destroy your photo by working this slider too much, so follow this rule of thumb below.
+However, you can easily destroy your photo by working this too much, so follow this rule of thumb below.

 6. Shadow Spot Removal